You Can(t) See Me Now! (2020) Web Performance

 Materials: MacOS, p5.js, local HTML, ZOOM, SONY HandyCam, WebCam, Tripod, Arduino, Piezo Speaker, UltraSonic Sensor, CRT Monitor, Distribution Amp, RCA Cable

-Two Video Feeds: Digital & Analog
+Two Video Feeds: Digital & Analog Video Inputs and Outputs

-As the sole performer, coder, and installer I successfully interfaced the closedness of analog video and with online digital video surveilance whose source image is interupted by an unseen psycho-signal from a character who see’s and dislikes the surveilance camera in the hall.
+Due to the restrictions of the COVID-19 pandemic I chose instead to make the viewer in the room the audience by doing a real-time web performance broadcasted over Zoom.
+As the sole performer, coder, and installer I successfully interfaced the closed-circuitry of analog video and with the circuit of online digital video.
+The shared surveilance whose source image is interupted by an unseen psycho-signal from a character who see’s and dislikes the surveilance camera in the hall.
 The visual results of the performance were screen grabbed as a video file.

-You Can(t) See Me! immediate surface reads as a rebellion against mass surveilance by glitching the unfixed nature of video imagery.
-Beneath however is that technoliges sample and inform by way of analog means.
-The Cathode Ray Tube (CRT) comically shows just one space.
+You Can(t) See Me! reads as a rebellion against mass surveilance by glitching the unfixed nature of video imagery.
+Beneath the narrative are technoliges that sample and inform by way of analog means.
+The video space of the Cathode Ray Tube (CRT) is space that appears in another space.
 The CRT itself is being surveiled by a webcam which is picking up the interfaces image output and subject.
-The MatBotix sensor emits serial data when an on coming object alters it frequncy but rather than sample the numerical data stream sin waves are emitted.
-As the frequency increases so the audio pitch which is picked up by an internal computer microphone which jitters the drawing of video feed pixels shown in HTML.

-Hallway - CFA 271 Studio
+Hallway Scene - CFA 271 - Graduate Art Studio

-Due to the projects minimalist and intermedial nature what we get is blending of video art and tech history.
+Due to the projects minimalist and intermedial nature what we get is blending of video art and programming.
 The monochrome space of a white washed hall and archaic TV harken to 1970’s artwork by the likes of Bruce Nauman.
 The space of the openness of the room is skewed into a hallway due to the framing of the camcorder, television, webcam, and online graphical representation.
 The differential closed and open circuitry of video is one analog and the other digital.
 That the analog equates to state surveilance while the webcam is popularly used to surveil the self, both transmitting data to other parties.
 Machines communicating through one another blurs if the subject is the imaged person who acknowledges the distant other directly or if its the machines themselves that are the subjects.
 The reality is that outside of television video has always served as total field of surveilance and that the increasing windows of video cameras on computing devices is nothing new.
 Just like the traditional CCTV apparatus people by and large accept surveilance as given of modern living.

 But if we recognize the long standing usage of video surveilance how can we interupt its hold on us?
 I believe the first step is for everyone to acknowledge these facts and not be passive objects but involved subjects in video signal which is always on and never off.
+That when circuits overlap communication about us occurs without intention.

 2020 Progressive Documentation on Arena DMS 550 Prof Mark Shepard